- Personal Health Information & Self-Help»

 Empaths want what is best for you and your well-being.
 Of course, as with all of our advice, it is only helpful if you actually implement it in your life.

 I also had the attitude that if both grandmas could not be in the delivery room, NO grandmas were going to be in the delivery room.
 It was my way of looking out for BOTH grandmas well-being.
 Unfortunately, not all see it that way.
 (Which is fine.
-I will just call it as finally doing something that benefitted me, and not having a private moment turn into a circus.)
+I will just call it as finally doing something that benefitted me, and not having a private moment turn into a Family Circus.)

 It is also frustrating to see grown men put their recreational drug, cigarette or alcohol habits ahead of the people in their lives.
 I have seen this not once but several times.
 It is disappointing.
+Why is having cigarettes or alcohol more important than your child having a bed?
+There is no excuse.

 6. We are sensitive to stimulants and medications.